vaginessa/dns-wiki/System-Applications-to-Block-Allow.md

  *   Unclear exactly what this is needed for, but blocking it causes an exclamation mark next to the Wifi/Cellular icons (indicating no Internet) even if there is Internet.
  *   Rec: Allow for all connection types

+ **Phone Services (uid 1001)**

+ *   Necessary for making and receiving SIP calls, among other things
+ *   Rec: Allow for all connection types